 Often have you heard that told:

 (Act II, Scene VII, Lines 65-81)

-Prince Morocco moves over every inscription and creates reasons to himself, deciding that lead casket is worthless, silver is less valuable than gold, thus, only gold is worthy enough to get Portia’s picture.
-However, gold gives him crossbones and skull’s picture instead.
+Prince Morocco scrutinizes every inscription, and creates reasons to himself, deciding that a lead casket is worthless, and silver is less valuable than gold, thus, only gold is worthy enough to get Portia’s picture.
+However, gold proves to be crossbones, and an image of a skull instead.